RamiAlkhateeb/Exams-management/README.md

-# this was for the Angular course project
+# This was for the Angular course project
-# Ng6proj

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.